-Our hotels on Oahu and Kauai sit alongside the ocean, as does one of our two hotels on the Big Island.
+Our hotels on Oahu and Kauai are on the oceanfront, as is one of our two hotels on the Big Island.
 The tour concentrates on locations and native habitats off the beaten track, exploring the full range of unique and varied tropical forests and coastal regions of both islands, while still enjoying Hawaii’s fine amenities and cuisine.
 VENT’s Hawaii tours truly leave the standard Hawaii tourist scene far behind.

 Migrant shorebirds include an abundance of Pacific Golden-Plovers, as well as Wandering Tattlers.
 The much sought after Bristle-thighed Curlew is a good bet on Oahu.
 We’ll find such endemic, endangered species as Koloa (Hawaiian Duck) and Hawaiian Coot, as well as the endemic forms of moorhen and stilt at several wetland sanctuaries.
 A broad assortment of introduced bird species adds variety to the bird life on these remote tropical islands, and we will search for a good sample of these, although as a lower priority than native species.

 The equal of any birding wonders in the islands is the memorable experience of exploring the recent volcanic landscapes of Hawaii Volcanoes National Park on the Big Island (Hawaii).
 Although one can’t predict its likelihood for a given visit, some tours have had the great fortune of seeing an active lava flow in the park, an unforgettable vision in fiery orange, day or night.